TVijay2021/acesat-project/README.md

 ### Where the intelligence lives

-The decision logic is **deterministic TypeScript**, not a model call:
+The decision logic is written in TypeScript.
 - `src/lib/agent/analyze.ts` — metrics per focus area (accuracy, median time).
 - `src/lib/agent/decide.ts` — ranks weaknesses, picks a focus, and attaches a falsifiable prediction.
 Interventions that keep missing get demoted, so Beacon